May 17, 2023

 Another helpful method would be to browse your business's website and marketing materials to see similar patterns and styles.
 It might help you identify elements you want to inculcate in your social media aesthetic and features you wish to remove.

 It's also a good idea to think about your target audience's persona.
 What is your brand targeting, and what design styles are likely to grab their attention?
 Consider building a personal profile to learn as much as possible about your target audience's views, likes, interests, and habits.
+For example, you wouldn’t set up a business phone to send out SMS marketing messages if your audience isn’t heavy on texting.

 Once you have a basic idea of brand colors and activities required for your brand to stand out, you should begin collecting ideas and inspiration on how to bring it all together.
 You can get these inspirations and ideas from anywhere.